minh-ton/VolumeIcon/README.md

 - All the checking processes are now below the "Input Volume name" section for convenience.
 - Fixed the problem of temporary files are not removed correctly.
 - Fixed the text color issue in light mode.
-- Future releases are no longer be a pre-release.